-"All of those actions manipulate the internal organs, including the stomach and intestines, which can help 'move things along,' so to speak," says Clifton Turner.
+"All of those actions manipulate your internal organs, including your stomach and intestines, which can help 'move things along,' so to speak," she says.
 "That's one of the many reasons hearing someone break wind in class is not an uncommon occurrence."

-Clifton Turner recommends a few particular poses that can help, whether performed at home or at the studio:
+Turner recommends these particular poses that can help, whether performed at home or at the studio:

 Move 1: Puppy Pose

 - Walk your hands forward as far as you can while keeping your hips aligned over your knees.

 - Rest your forehead on the floor and hold your hips high.

 - Stay here for 8 to 10 breaths.

 - Sit up tall with your legs crossed.

 - Place your left hand to your right knee and your right hand on the floor behind you as you twist to the right.

 - Hold for a few breaths before switching sides.